News Update Headley Pavilion Project March 2026

 The Flint Construction team have been making great progress and the overall shape of the new building is clearly visible.
 The heading photo shows the new entrance foyer leading into the extended hall space.
 We previously had concerns about the condition of the hall floor under the vinyl covering, and when this was lifted it…

-• Headley Pavilion Project – News Update May 2025
+• News Update on the Headley Pavilion Project – February 2026